Displacements of automorphisms of free groups I: Displacement functions, minpoints and train tracks: Behaviour of at bordification points

 Now, given $f:X_\infty\to X_\infty$, there exists a continuous map $g:Z\to Z$ representing $\phi$, which agrees with $f_Y$ on $Y$ and which is obtained by a perturbation of $f$ on edges of $X_\infty$.
-Namely on $E_i^j$ we need to attach $\gamma_i^j$ to $f(E_i^j)$, and in each point of $f^{-1}(V_A)$ we need to insert a small segment whose image is a suitable path in $Y$.
+Namely on $E_i^j$ when we consider the path $f(E_i^j)$ we need to lift this from a path in $X_{\infty}$ to a path in $Z$ by ``filling in the missing parts".
+That is, we can consider $f(E_i^j)$ to be a sequence of edges in $Z$ whose completion to a path requires insertion of suitable paths which lie entirely in (the lifts of) $Y$, along with the path $\gamma_i^j$ which tells us where to ``attach" $f(E_i^j)$.

 An accurate and detailed discussion on the properties of such a map will be carried on in~\cite{partII}.